Skip to Content

 Health insurers are non-life insurers.
 That is why what has been said above about non-life insurers in general also applies to health insurers.

-If a health insurer goes bankrupt, the basic healthinsurance is continued with another health insurer.
-This is obliged to accept you under the same conditions.
-For ongoing medical treatments, which fall under the basic insurance and started before the health insurer went bankrupt, a separate regulation has been included in the Health Insurance Act.
-These medical treatments are paid out entirely in accordance with the policy conditions by the Health Insurance Board.
-You do not have to file a claim with the bankrupt health insurer.
+If a health insurer goes bankrupt, the basichealth insurance will be continued with another health insurer.
+They are obliged to accept you under the same conditions.
+For ongoing medical treatments, which are covered by the basic insurance and started before the health insurer went bankrupt, a separate regulation has been included in the Health Insurance Act.
+These medical treatments are paid out by the Health Insurance Board in full accordance with the policy conditions.
+So you do not have to file a claim with the bankrupt health insurer.

 Life insurers

-Life insurers, like other financial institutions, can be hit by a crisis.
-For example, because the value of their assets invested in shares decreases when stock prices fall.
-However, the solvency requirements set by the European supervisory framework are high, which means that a life insurer will not quickly run into liquidity problems (too little cash to pay out to customers).
+Life insurers, like other financial institutions, can be affected by a crisis.
+For example, because the value of their invested capital decreases when stock market prices fall.
+However, the solvency requirements set by the European supervisory framework are high, which means that a life insurer will not easily run into liquidity problems (too little cash to pay out to customers).
 In addition, unlike banks, life insurers do not run the risk of a so-called 'bank run'.
 They have long-term contracts with their customers that customers cannot cancel free of charge.

-If the life insurer goes bankrupt, the policyholder has a preferred (preferential) claim on the estate as large as the claims accrued up to that point.
-If there is too little money in the estate, there is a chance that the trustee will not be able to pay the entire claim to the policyholder.
+If the life insurer goes bankrupt, the policyholder has a preferential claim on the estate as large as the claims accrued up to that point.
+If there is not enough money in the estate, there is a chance that the trustee will not be able to pay the entire claim to the policyholder.
 The government does not guarantee claims that have been submitted and are no longer paid out.

-If a customer's trust in his bank is lacking, it is relatively easy for this customer to switch to another bank.
+If a customer lacks confidence in their bank, it is relatively easy for them to switch to another bank.
 If this happens en masse, a so-called "bank run" occurs.
 Even a perfectly healthy bank can get into trouble due to a "bank run".
 To prevent this, the deposit guarantee scheme has been introduced.
-The savings of customers are guaranteed (even if a bank goes bankrupt) up to a certain maximum amount.
+Customers' savings are guaranteed (even if a bank goes bankrupt) up to a certain maximum amount.

-If an insurer goes bankrupt, the current priority arrangement (preferred claim of policyholders) ensures that policyholders receive an amount back that is a percentage of their claim against the insurer.
-This may be more than the current €100,000 under the bank deposit guarantee scheme.
+If an insurer goes bankrupt, the current priority scheme (preferential claim of policyholders) ensures that policyholders receive a refund of an amount that is a percentage of their claim against the insurer.
+This could be more than the current €100,000 under the deposit guarantee scheme for banks.